 As much as those hilly roads are fun to ride, it’s equally risky as every now and then you’re taking a turn and you’ve no idea what is suddenly coming in front.
 Plus, on many turns you’d see dust and gravel which could easily make the bike slip.
 Being extra careful, especially when you’re doing it first time, on these roads helps.
 Follow traffic signs on mountain roads without failing.

 For me, places with serene natural unspoilt beauty are great to sit and relax, and being at such places really refreshes the mind.
 The Gilbert trail trek (in image at the top of this post, which is a 360 degree panorama taken from Nexus 4) was the place I liked the most in Kasauli.
-Here are some photos, taken during the trip.
+Here are some, taken during the trip.
 Nexus 4 camera isn’t good enough to capture the breathtaking views at their best, but oh well you try to make the best use of what you got.

 Having successfully done this trip, we plan to go somewhere once every month and hopefully make it to Leh, Laddakh on bike this summer itself!